How to Brush a Dog’s Teeth – The Essentials

 Getting Your Pet Used to the Idea of Teeth Brushing

 When you and your dog are ready to begin brushing, make sure the two of you are comfortable– both emotionally and physically.
-You should avoid holding your dog down, standing over him, or taking any stance that he may feel is threatening.
-Sitting or kneeling at his side or in front of him will be the best place for you.
+Avoid holding your dog down or taking any stance that may make him feel threatened.

 How to Brush a Dogs Teeth – The Actual Brushing